shafiuzzaman-md/Performance-Evaluation-of-WebAssembly/README.md

 # Memory

-WASM works in a protected environment (sandbox) and cannot directly access the memory out of it.
-WASM uses a JavaScript typed array to execute a C program.
+WebAssembly works in a protected environment (sandbox) and cannot directly access the memory out of it.
+It uses a JavaScript typed array (a single contagious address space) as its memory model.
 When the JavaScript "glue code" is loaded, the array representing the WASM memory is automatically instantiated.

-This can be reviewed through browser console.
+This can be viewed through browser console.
 Type following command in the console:

 **Module.HEAP8**

 You can see following image like output.
 ![image](https://user-images.githubusercontent.com/10768241/140510614-21b53344-05bd-46e7-9ba7-ba3ff5da8141.png)

-This is an array of bytes that represents WASM memory and it is written byte by byte. **HEAP8** shows memory as a composition of 8-bit signed integers.
-Memory can also be viewed as other memory model, such as, 16-bit signed memory (HEAP16), 32-bit unsigned memory (HEAPU32) or 64-bit float memory (HEAPF64).
+*HEAP8* shows memory as a composition of 8-bit signed integers.
+Memory can also be viewed as other memory model, such as, 16-bit signed memory (*HEAP1*), 32-bit unsigned memory (*HEAPU32*) or 64-bit float memory (*HEAPF64*).
 Though the array (the C memory) always contains the data in same manner, we can look at it in different ways in order to work with different data types.
+WASM memory can be read from and stored into by both Wasm and JavaScript.